robertc-pm/Duroair-New/src/content/industries/aerospace-aviation.md

 ---
 title: Aerospace & Aviation
 seo:
-  description: Ready to deploy when and where needed, Duroair’s modular aerospace
+  description:
-    clean rooms can be engineered to move with your cellular workflows.
+    Ready to deploy when and where needed, Duroair’s modular aerospace clean rooms can be engineered to move with your cellular workflows.
-  page_title: "Aerospace Clean Rooms | Filtration Systems "
+  page_title: 'Aerospace Clean Rooms | Filtration Systems '
 nav_sort: 2000
-show_in_menu: "true"
+show_in_menu: 'true'
 jumbotron:
   img: /img/heros/hero-aerospace.jpg
 layout: industry.njk